samoylenkodmitry/s-a--m.github.io/_posts/2018-08-27-loop-performance.md

 o4 | 56166797 | 47559536 | 95691885 | 10 | 561667976
 o5 | 42000582 | 34823546 | 90243446 | 10 | 420005824

-Лидер - enhanced-loop o0, рядом с ним o1 с некешированным array.length.
+The leader is the enhanced-loop o0, closely followed by o1 with non-cached array.length.
-Середнячки - o2, o5. Чуть медленнее o4.
+Mid-range performers are o2, o5.
+Slightly slower is o4.
-Совсем плохи дела у o3, проходящего массив в обратном порядке.
+Things are quite bad for o3, going through the array in reverse order.

-Похоже на оптимизацию, видимо ART распознает только обычный цикл for.
+It seems like an optimization, as ART apparently only recognizes the standard for loop.

-# Выводы
+# Conclusions

-Как видим в байткоде есть разница между сравнением с переменной и сравнением с нулем, в одном случае if-ge, в другом if-ltz, if-gez. Но основную заметную разницу (в Android 4) делает вызов array-length.
+As we can see in the bytecode, there is a difference between comparison with a variable and comparison with zero, in one case if-ge, in the other if-ltz, if-gez.
+But the main noticeable difference (in Android 4) is made by calling array-length.

-В целом рекомендация использовать enhanced-loop актуальна для всех поддерживаемых android-API.
+In general, the recommendation to use enhanced-loop is valid for all supported Android APIs.